microsoft/AppConsult-WinAppsModernizationWorkshop/README.md

-Here are all the instricuttions for the exercises
+Here are all the instructions for the exercises
 ## ➡ <a href="https://github.com/microsoft/AppConsult-WinAppsModernizationWorkshop/tree/master/Manual" target="_blank">Manual</a> ⬅

 ---